Back to Blog

 UK MAR: the key provisions explained

-Since many of the provisions of EU MAR remain unchanged by the UK version, the following points focus on those areas introduced under The Financial Services Bill 2019-2021, where the UK has begun to diverge from the European regime.
+Since many of the provisions of EU MAR remain unchanged by the UK version, the following points focus on those areas introduced under The Financial Services Bill 2019-2021, where the UK has diverged from the European regime.

 PDMR disclosures